janosh/blog/content/posts/2019-06-11~sticky-active-smooth-toc/sticky-active-smooth-toc.md

 // A hook to close the ToC if it's currently in an open state
 // and close it, when the user clicks or touches somewhere
-// outside the component (only used on small screens). import { useOnClickOutside } from '../../hooks'
+// outside the component (only used on small screens). import { useOnClickOutside } from 'hooks'
 // Import styled components (see the Styles section below). import { TocDiv, TocLink, TocIcon, Title, Toggle } from './styles'